 Before installing 3CX On Call Manager Standard, you need to ensure that your computer meets the minimum requirements mentioned below:

-2. Microsoft SQL Server 2008 or above (Express and above)
+2. Microsoft SQL Server 2014 or above (Including the free SQL Express edition)

 You can order 3CX On Call Manager Standard on-line at http://www.voiptools.com.
 Your order confirmation email will include your license key and a link to download the software.